monty-iggy-xtius/Image_to_PDF/README.md

 ## Features

-This program currently has support for PNG and JPG image formats
+This program currently has support for PNG and JPG image formats.

 ## Installation